Wikijito7/OompaLoompas/README.md

 ## Dependencies
 This app uses some dependencies in order to work.
 Apart from the basic suite of Google dependencies,such as Material, fragments, etc., this app uses:

 * **Kotlin**: Kotlin is a modern language that is used as an alternative to Java.
 Kotlin is null safe and it has a lot of benefits over Java.
-It is recomended to use it instead of Java in order to create new Android apps.
+It is recommended to use it instead of Java in order to create new Android apps.
 This app uses Kotlin as the main language.
 * **LiveData** and **ViewModel**: as it name says, those dependencies are for  LiveData and ViewModel purpose.
 They're here to make a more robust architecture and to follow the [Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) pattern.
 * **Navigation**: this dependency, as last case implied, does what it name says.
 In order to use the last navigation component on the Jetpack suite, we need this dependency.
 Also, we've got _safe-args_, so we can use the human-friendly _NavDirections_ interface and use NavGraphs' arguments safely.
 * **Retrofit2**: this dependency is used to make the HTTP requests to the API.
 It's a very popular dependency to handle this type of request and it's very easy to use.
 Also, in order to parse the JSON response, we use **Gson**.